Things Not to Include in an Interview Thank You Letter

 The quality of your follow-up communication after an interview will impact an employer’s evaluation of your candidacy.
 Sending a thank you note matters, but it needs to be a good one not just a quick “thanks for the interview” email message.

 It’s important to emphasize how well the job fits with your background, as well as your strong motivation to work in that position with that employer.
-In addition, you will want to avoid saying anything that will raise any doubts about your attitude, motivation, or qualifications.
+Also, you will want to avoid saying anything that will raise any doubts about your attitude, motivation, or qualifications.

 10 Things Not to Include in a Thank You Letter for an Interview